RonaldGustavo/threejs-3D-animation/README.md

 # Three.js 3D Animation Project
-This project demonstrates a simple 3D animation using Three.js, built with Vite and vanilla JavaScript.
+A project showcasing 3D animation built using the Three.js library, vanilla javascript, and built with Vite.

 ## Features
 - Modern project structure using Vite